IU-PR/Capstone_project/content/docs/2024/ATS/week1.md

 #### **Solution Description**:

-Our ATS project automates and speed up the trading/investment process by integrating machine learning (ML) for decision-making, various trade algorithms, and an API-driven trade bot.
+Our ATS project automates and speeds up the trading/investment process by integrating machine learning (ML) for decision-making, various trade algorithms, and an API-driven trade bot.
 Our project enables users to rigorously test their strategies and hypotheses in a sandbox environment before deploying them in the live market.
 Additionally, the system facilitates real-time trading and market monitoring.
 Key features include:

 * **ML-Based Decision Engine:** Utilizes machine learning to analyze market data and select the most appropriate trading algorithm based on current conditions.
 * **Diverse Trade Algorithms:** Implements multiple trading strategies to handle different market scenarios, such as trend following, mean reversion, and arbitrage.